MicrosoftDocs/Console-Docs/docs/creating-a-pseudoconsole-session.md

 ## Creating the Hosted Process

 Next, call [**CreateProcess**](https://msdn.microsoft.com/library/windows/desktop/ms682425) passing the [**STARTUPINFOEX**](https://docs.microsoft.com/en-us/windows/desktop/api/winbase/ns-winbase-_startupinfoexw) structure along with the path to the executable and any additional configuration information if applicable.
-It is important to set the **EXTENDED_STARTUPINFO_PRESENT** flag when calling to alert the system that the PseudoConsole reference is contained in the extended information.
+It is important to set the **EXTENDED_STARTUPINFO_PRESENT** flag when calling to alert the system that the pseudoconsole reference is contained in the extended information.

 ```C
 HRESULT SetUpPseudoConsole(COORD size)